State Emergency Service

 The State Emergency Service (SES) is the name used by a number of separate civil defence organisations in Australia that provide assistance during and after major incidents.
-Specifically, the services deal with floods, storms and tsunamis, but can also assist in other emergencies, such as vertical rescue and road crash rescues, missing persons searches, and medical evacuations.
-In other scenarios the SES may provide a support role to other agencies, particularly police and fire.
-The SES is operational 24 hours a day.
-The SES is constituted as separate organisations operating in the various Australian states and territories.
-Eight of the SES organisations co-ordinate through the Australian Council of State and Territory Emergency Services (ACSES).
+Specifically, the services deal with fires, floods, storms and tsunamis, but can also assist in other emergencies, such as vertical and road crash rescues, missing person searches and medical evacuations.

+The SES also has the capacity to respond to non-natural disasters, including nuclear, biological and chemical incidents.
+In other scenarios, the SES may act in a supporting capacity to assist other agencies, such as police and fire brigades.
+Most SES divisions are operational 24 hours a day.
+The SES is constituted as separate organisations under the various Australian states and territories.
+Eight of the SES organisations coordinate through the Australian Council of State and Territory Emergency Services (ACSES).

 History

 During World War II the National Emergency Service was created on 1 February 1939 to provide air raid wardens.
 The organisation was disbanded six months after the end of the war.

 The Civil Defence Service began in Australia in 1955.
 It was formed as a precaution to any potential attacks on Australian soil.
-The name was changed to the "State Emergency Service" (abbreviated to "SES") during the 1970s, to reflect a change of emphasis into providing emergency help related to floods, storms and other natural emergencies.
+The name was changed to the "State Emergency Service" during the 1970s, to reflect a change of emphasis into providing emergency help related to floods, storms and other natural emergencies.